 - Hearing aids unable to stream music and phone calls

-- Hearing aids that can stream from door bells, TVs and phones through specialised assistive devices
+- Hearing aids that can stream from doorbells, TVs and phones through specialized assistive listening devices

-The final group also typically features deep smartphone integration, which allows the wearer to tweak and personalise a wide range of functions in the hearing aid, including phone calls.
+The final group also typically features deep smartphone integration, which allows the wearer to tweak and personalize a wide range of functions in the hearing aid, including phone calls.

+.
 Another is whether the hearing aid allows the user to hear the call through both hearing aids — or just one.
-For people adapting to hearing loss, the last thing someone needs is poor quality or glitchy sound that adds to the mental workload.
+For people adapting to hearing loss, the last thing someone needs is poor quality sound that adds to the mental workload.

 — to both the left and the right hearing aid at the same time.
 This gives the wearer a fuller, more natural sound experience and enables effortless hearing.

 hearing aids have entered an era of connectivity.
 As the technology evolves, hearing aid users will be able to experience, do and enjoy more.
 The era of connectivity for hearing aids has just begun.